 Precipitation Reaction Examples in Real Life

 Here are some examples of precipitation reactions in everyday life [3,4]:

 - Precipitation in water pipes: Hard water consists of many impurities.
 Magnesium and calcium oxides are generally found in water pipes as precipitates.

 - Formation of kidney stone: The reaction between calcium ions and oxalic acid that are present in food results in calcium oxalate, which is a type of kidney stone.

 - Formation of the immune complex: Soluble antigens combine with soluble antibodies in the presence of an electrolyte (solution) at a suitable temperature and pH to form an insoluble visible complex in the human body.

 Practical Uses of Precipitation Reaction

-One of the applications of precipitation reaction is to determine whether a particular element is present in a solution or not.
+One of the applications of precipitation reaction is determining whether a particular element is present in a solution.
 Here are some of its uses [3,4]:

 - Wastewater treatment: A chemical is added to wastewater so that the pollutants and impurities (e.g., lead) precipitate out from the water, which is then sent for further purification.

-- Metallurgy: Oxalic acid is mixed with seawater and brine water to extract calcium and magnesium, both of which form precipitates.
+- Metallurgy: Oxalic acid is mixed with seawater and brine water to extract calcium and magnesium, forming precipitates.